 How To Prevent a Traumatic Birth

 The best way to deal with birth trauma is, of course, prevention.
-While it is impossible to prevent all types of birth trauma, it is possible to minimize your chance of experiencing birth trauma.
-Here are the things you, mama, can do to prepare yourself for birth and reduce the chances of the birth being traumatic.
+While preventing all types of birth trauma is impossible, minimizing your chance of experiencing birth trauma is possible.
+Here is what you, mama, can do to prepare yourself for birth and reduce the chances of the birth being traumatic.

 - Prepare yourself for birth by taking birth classes and educating yourself on what to expect from a birthing experience.